techlearner/cf-docs/content/frameworks/java/spring/expensereport-app-with-spring-security.md

 ```

-1. To access the application, the user must have either `ROLE_USER`,`ROLE_MANAGER` access so to validate this we have added `<intercept-url pattern="/" access="hasAnyRole('ROLE_USER','ROLE_MANAGER')"/>`.
+1. To access the application, the user must be either `ROLE_USER` or `ROLE_MANAGER`.
+To validate this function we have added `<intercept-url pattern="/" access="hasAnyRole('ROLE_USER','ROLE_MANAGER')"/>`.

-2. Manager only can approve the expenses so we have restricted that access to only Manager by giving  `<intercept-url pattern="/loadApprovalExpenses" access="hasRole('ROLE_MANAGER')"/>`.
+2. Since only the manager is allowed to approve expenses, to restrict access to him alone, provided `<intercept-url pattern="/loadApprovalExpenses" access="hasRole('ROLE_MANAGER')"/>`.

-To load this file as part of configuration add `@ImportResource({ "classpath:spring-security.xml"})` in `ComponentConfig` class.
+To load this file as a part of configuration add **@ImportResource({ "classpath:spring-security.xml"})** in `ComponentConfig` class.

-Create `Logincontroller` in `com.springsource.html5expense.contoller` package and add mapping for login,logout,loginfailed,signup.The login.jsp has two input elements for username and password as j_username and j_password.These are spring's placeholder for the username and password respectively.
+Create `Logincontroller` in `com.springsource.html5expense.contoller` package and add mapping for login,logout,loginfailed,signup.
+The login.jsp has two input elements for username and password as j_username and j_password.
+These are spring's placeholder for the username and password respectively.
 when the form is submitted ,it will be sent to the following action URL:j_spring_security_check.

-## Check point
+## Check Point
-Now build the app and test it locally.
+Let us build the app and test it locally.
-Select `Run As -> Maven clean`
+Select **Run As -> Maven clean**

 ![maven_clean.png](/images/spring_tutorial/maven_clean.png)

-Once Maven clean completed select` Run As -> Maven install`.It will download dependencies from pom.xml.
+Once Maven clean completes select **Run As -> Maven install**.
+Dependencies will be downloaded from pom.xml.

 ![maven_install.png](/images/spring_tutorial/maven_install.png)

-Select `Run As -> Maven build`
+Select **Run As -> Maven build**

 ![maven_build.png](/images/spring_tutorial/maven_build.png)

-And give Maven goal as , `tomcat:run`
+And give Maven goal as , **tomcat:run**

 ![maven_run.png](/images/spring_tutorial/maven_run.png)

-Once server starts completed.
-Open your browser and enter application url : `http://localhost:8080/html5expense/createNewExpense` ,this time browser will not open a form to create new expense.
+Once server start completes - open your browser and enter application url : `http://localhost:8080/html5expense/createNewExpense` ,this time browser will not open a form to create new expense.
 It will automatically redirect to login page.

 ![STS Fabric Server.png](/images/spring_tutorial/localhost_login.png)